 Vegetation-based interventions - green facades, Solutions using water - water vaporization, and

 Climate-responsive flexible systems - movable systems that respond to weather or microclimate change.

-The objectives of this research topic are to develop new solutions based on the use of water in the form of “blade” on the building skin and urban pavements and in the form of nebulized water that have a significant impact on improving outdoor microclimate, develop new solutions based on the use of water for the neighbourhood scale that have a significant impact on improving urban climate in terms of air temperature reduction and thermal comfort, test solutions on micro/urban climatic functionality trough thermal simulations and measurements of prototypes and develop guidelines for integration of water systems at the neighbourhood scale.
+New solutions based on the use of water in the form of “blade” on the building skin and urban pavements and in the form of nebulized water that has a significant impact on improving outdoor microclimate in terms of air temperature reduction and thermal comfort, test solutions on micro/urban climatic functionality trough thermal simulations and measurements of prototypes.

 “SOLOCLIM provides me with the opportunity to understand and navigate microclimatic issues, engage with decision-makers, and lead towards a sustainable environment”

 Maricruz Solera Jimenez

 “The experience as an ESR provides me with a new scope to explore green infrastructure-related problems in the urban design process.”